learning-zone/java-basics/java-multiple-choice-questions-answers.md

 D. Three
 ```
 C. Two
+```

-Explanation: All three references point to the String apple.
+**Explanation**: All three references point to the String apple.
 This makes the other two String objects eligible for garbage collection.
-```

 #### Q. Which of the following does not compile?
 A. double num = 2.718;
 B. double num = 2._718;